richardtvu/data-structures-algorithms/README.md

 This repository that will help document some of my progress in learning about Data Structures and Algorithms.
 Below is some of the things that I want to cover.

+**Disclaimer**: This is not a school assignment and is something I'm doing for my own benefit, so I don't make the attempt to perfect it, make it original, or always put things in my own words, or cite my sources.

 ## Plan
 - Read and learn about Data Structures from Aditya's Grokking Algorithms everyday until complete to build on foundation.
   - Manually type out and execute examples from [grokking_algorithms](https://github.com/egonschiele/grokking_algorithms)
-- Start doing 0.5h of HackerRank a day
+- [x] Start doing 0.5h of HackerRank a day.
+  - I started doing this on January 25, 2021.

 ## The Essentials